 How much does it cost?

-Our low-cost counselling fee is $70/session, with an accessible rate at $60/session and generous rate at $80/hour.
+Our low cost program for individual counselling ranges from $60 – $120/session, based on circumstances and what is sustainable for you.
+The range for couples and families is $80 – $140/session.
 While we do not ask for information about income, we ask that folks are clear about their circumstances and needs.
 Our low cost counselling is provided by Registered Clinical Counsellors and Registered Social Workers who have completed their counselling placements at QMUNITY and are now registered professionals.

 Receipts can be provided for extended health insurance.

 What can I expect from counselling at QMUNITY?